alexsyeo/text-aura/_pages/privacy.md

 If you have any questions about this Privacy Policy, please contact us at **hi@lingopeel.com**.

 <br>
-Thank you for using Lingopeel AI!
+Thank you for using Lingopeel!
 <br>
 <br>
 <br>